realmgic/aerospike-google-maintenance/README.md

                         Additional options to pass into asinfo.
 Can be anything except commands, ie: "-v $COMMAND".
+Entire string must be quoted, eg: -o="-u admin -p admin" -t TIMEOUT, --timeout TIMEOUT
+                        Timeout for the Google metadata service in seconds, up to 3600 (default 3600)
-Entire string must be quoted, eg: -o="-u admin -p admin" -p, --persist         Persist the last event to file -n, --non-persist     Disable persist the last event to file (default)
+  -p, --persist         Persist the last event to file -n, --non-persist     Disable persist the last event to file (default)